mrpreza/Thermostat-Temperature-Control-System/README.md

 # Thermostat-Temperature-Control-System
 A microcontroller-based thermostat system written in C, featuring temperature sensing, state machine control, and automatic heating/cooling management.

-# Thermostat Temperature Control System

-This project implements a **digital thermostat system** using C for microcontrollers.
 It reads temperature values from a sensor, compares them with a user-defined threshold, and controls heating/cooling devices accordingly.

 The project includes the full C source code, compiled firmware files, and documentation with design details such as the **state machine diagram** and project report.